 Season Summary: 1980

-While there were alterations from an administrative aspect, Williamstown remained in fourth place on the field at the conclusion of the 1980 season.
-Before round 18, Mordialloc was third on the ladder with 10 wins, Waverley fourth with 10, Williamstown fifth with nine and Oakleigh sixth with nine.
+Williamstown remained in fourth place on the table at the conclusion of the 1980 season.
+Before the final round, Mordialloc was third on the ladder with 10 wins, Waverley fourth with 10, Williamstown fifth with nine and Oakleigh sixth with nine.
 Williamstown was at home to Oakleigh and Mordialloc at home to Waverley.
 This meant the winner of the Williamstown game would displace the loser of the Mordialloc match.
 The Williamstown game was a thriller, with the Seagulls desperately defending a narrow lead to win 13.12 to 12.13, with the lead changing seven times during a hectic last term.
 A fine second quarter, in which it kicked 8.4 to 0.2, set up Williamstown's win.
 Waverley, which won by 10 points at Mordialloc, was too accomplished for 'Town in the first semi-final and won 21.13 to 13.18.
 The game was decided in the first quarter when the Panthers got out to a six-goal lead at the first break, 8.5 to 2.3, aided by the breeze.
 The Seagulls were never able to reduce the deficit by any great margin and went down by 7 goals in the end.
-The match was played at Toorak Park and was the first in the VFA under two field umpires, Ric Casey and Bill Torney.
+The match was played at Toorak Park and was the first in the VFA under two field umpires.

 1980 playing list